-If you have taken full or 24-hour retirement or opted out in 2017/18, you must complete a certificate for the period that you were a pensionable Provider.
+If you have taken full or 24-hour retirement or opted out in 2018/19, you must complete a certificate for the period that you were a pensionable provider.
 Where a GP returns to practice following 24-hour retirement or has opted out but continues to work they may then wish to complete a second certificate for the entire year solely for seniority purposes.
 If a certificate has been completed solely for seniority purposes this should be made clear in box 98.

-In subsequent years members who have taken retirement or opted out but continue to be Providers may wish to voluntarily complete an annual certificate for the purposes of calculating their entitlement to seniority.

-Full details about retiring from the NHSPS (including taking 24-hour retirement) are available from NHS Pensions website at www.nhsbsa.nhs.uk/pensions.
+In subsequent years members who have taken retirement or opted out but continue to be providers may wish to voluntarily complete an annual certificate for the purposes of calculating their entitlement to seniority.
+Full details about retiring from the NHS Pension Scheme (including taking 24-hour retirement) are available from our website at www.nhsbsa.nhs.uk/nhs-pensions.